Bitgert Price Hits $0.0000 on Exchanges (BRISE)

-Bitgert (BRISE) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on March 24th.
-One Bitgert token can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Bitgert has a total market cap of $102.61 million and $1.65 million worth of Bitgert was traded on exchanges in the last 24 hours.
-During the last seven days, Bitgert has traded 13% lower against the U.S. dollar.
+Bitgert (BRISE) traded 3.6% higher against the US dollar during the 1 day period ending at 9:00 AM Eastern on March 26th.
+One Bitgert token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last week, Bitgert has traded 9.5% higher against the US dollar.
+Bitgert has a total market capitalization of $111.39 million and $1.84 million worth of Bitgert was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.